DBB-Software/dbbs-solutions/apps/web-spa/README.md

 ## Features

-The DBBS platform enables the generation of a single page application template with opinionated settings.
+The DBBS Pre-Built Solutions enables the generation of a single page application template with opinionated settings.
 This simplifies and accelerates the initial stages of development while promoting code consistency across different applications.
-Additionally, it lays the groundwork for streamlining updates to the common aspects of applications when the platform undergoes updates.
+Additionally, it lays the groundwork for streamlining updates to the common aspects of applications when the pre-built solutions undergoes updates.

 ## Feature Keywords